 Took me 2 weeks to gather up the courage to go a hammam in Morocco (read here if you’re not sure what a hammam is) in Morocco.
 Being naked in public has never been on my “Things I’m Dying to Do in Morocco (or anywhere really)” list.
 It was more like on my “Things I Still Might Not Do Even I Ever Got Bored Enough” list.

-So losing interest in exploring the souks further, I decided that I was finally ready for a hammam experience.
+Having lost interest in spending anymore time around the souks, I decided that I was finally ready for a hammam experience.